rysndavjd/blockid/README.md

 # Blockid

-**Blockid** is a Rust-based tool for identifying various types of superblocks, such as filesystems and partition tables.
+**Blockid** is a tool for identifying various types of superblocks like filesystems and partition tables.
 > *NOTE:* `blockid` currently is just a test method for `libblockid` and is unusable for how blkid would be used.

-This project is a copy of `libblkid` and the `blkid` utility from [util-linux](https://github.com/util-linux/util-linux/)—but written in Rust.
+This project is a copy of `libblkid` and the `blkid` utility from [util-linux](https://github.com/util-linux/util-linux/) but written in Rust.
 It's currently HIGNLY experimental and incomplete.

 ## Supported Superblocks

 `libblockid` serves as the core library for superblock detection.
-Below is a list of supported and in-progress block types.
+Below is a list of supported and inprogress block types.

 > ⚠️ **NOTE:** `libblockid` is under Major development.
 Its API is unstable and subject to change without notice.